Working with Records

 From the Live App, you can edit individual records with edit forms and by inline editing in grid views.

-Form Views
+Editing Records with Form Views

 Form views can edit individual records, as well as contain record rules to update records.
 Edit forms can be added from the pages section of the Builder.